The creativity of author, designer, broadcaster Ben Arogundade

-CELEBRITY ANCESTRY REVISITED: Actress and singer Lena Horne, star of the 1943 films Stormy Weather and Cabin In The Sky.
-The late Hollywood's celebrity's ethnicity and nationality were diverse — her parents were a combination of African American, Native American and European ancestry.
+CELEBRITY REVISITED: Actress and singer Lena Horne, star of the 1943 films 'Stormy Weather' and 'Cabin In The Sky'.
+The late Hollywood's celebrity's ethnicity, nationality and racial background were diverse — her parents were of African American, Native American and European ancestry.

 SINGER, ACTRESS AND CIVIL RIGHTS activist Lena Mary Calhoun Horne was born in Brooklyn, New York City on June 30, 1917.
 The newborn had brown eyes, freckles and copper-coloured skin.
 Her parents possessed a diverse racial background.
 Her father, Edwin Frank Horne Jr. — a civil servant with a sideline in illegal gambling — was of African American, Native American and European heritage.
 Her mother, actress Edna Louise Scottron, was of the same ethnicity as her husband.
 She was fair-skinned, with green eyes.
 Horne’s grandfather, Edwin Sr., was of British and Native American ancestry, with blue eyes, while her maternal grandmother was of Native American and Afro-Portuguese ethnicity.

 The era in which Horne grew up was a difficult one for many light-skinned African Americans, who were both welcomed and discriminated against by blacks and whites alike.
 Horne, who starred in the 1943 films Stormy Weather and Cabin In The Sky, was teased as a schoolgirl for being light-skinned, but in fact it was this same hue that launched her career, qualifying her to audition as a chorus girl for the famous Cotton Club at the age of 16.

 In 1940 she broke into movies, signing with the MGM film studio, whose bosses positioned her as the acceptable face of modern African American beauty.
 “I was unique in that I was a kind of black that white people could accept,” Horne recalled.
 “I was their daydream.”
 Visually, the Brooklyn-born actress was the Halle Berry of the 1940s — beautiful, light-skinned and with short black wavy hair.